 Griffith Park has a more refined side, too.
 Learn about American western art at the Autry Museum of the American West.
 Leading musicians love to play at the open-air Greek Theatre.
 Kids can get close-up looks at koalas and Komodo dragons at the Los Angeles Zoo & Botanical Gardens.
 And high on a slope overlooking Los Angeles, the landmark Art Deco-era Griffith Observatory gives you a window to the cosmos.

-The sprawling public park is now well known for its cameo in 2016’s smash hit La La Land—actors Ryan Gosling and Emma Stone begin their epic dance scene twirling on one of Griffith Park’s hilltops as city lights twinkle below (more on this later).
+The sprawling public park is now well known for its cameo in 2016’s smash hit La La Land—actors Ryan Gosling and Emma Stone begin their epic dance scene twirling on one of Griffith Park’s hilltops as city lights twinkle below.
 But the public park has been around for generations.
-It was an eccentric mining tycoon, Colonel Griffith J. Griffith, who in 1896 donated over 3,000 acres of his Rancho Los Felis to the City of Los Angeles.
+It was an eccentric mining tycoon, Colonel Griffith J. Griffith, who in 1896 donated over 3,000 acres/1,214 hectares of his Rancho Los Feliz to the City of Los Angeles.
 It was a Christmas gift to be used as “a place of rest and relaxation for the masses.”
 Since Griffith’s original contribution, bits and pieces have been added to the park, which now attracts more than 10 million visitors a year.

 Completed in 1935, the Griffith Observatory is almost as iconic as the Hollywood sign.
 It appeals to anyone who “loves space, science, the stunning view of L.A., and the building’s Art Deco architecture,” says Bonnie Winings, a director for Friends Of The Observatory.